Tennis Elbow – Lateral Epicondylitis

-Lateral epicondylitis can range from a nuisance to extremely painful and may limit normal activities, since we rely on flexible hand use for most of our work and play.
+Tennis elbow – lateral epicondylitis – can range from a nuisance to extremely painful and may limit normal activities, since we rely on flexible hand use for most of our work and play.
+Some of the pain comes from scar tissue which forms and constricts the smooth motion of the tissue.

 - Pain on the outer side of the upper forearm, near the elbow